-Investment The Management Company has delegated the investment management of this Sub-Fund Manager Carmignac UK Ltd, and partially to Carmignac Gestion S.A. in Paris (France).
+The Management Company has delegated the investment management of this Sub-Fund partially to Carmignac UK Ltd, and partially to Carmignac Gestion S.A. in Paris (France).

 The method used to determine the Sub-Fund's aggregate risk is the VaR (Value at Risk) relative to a reference portfolio (the Sub-Fund's reference indicator will be its reference portfolio).
 The expected level of leverage calculated as the sum of nominal amounts without netting or hedging, is 200% but may be higher under certain conditions.
 Method for determining Higher leverage: it will generally result from specific market conditions (e.g. low/high volatility, low interest overall risk rates, central bank intervention) or from an increase in the number of positions, which may however offset portfolio risks, or from the use of options that are well out of the money.
 For example, new positions opened to counterbalance existing positions may increase the gross nominal value of outstanding contracts, creating high leverage bearing little correlation with the current risk of the portfolio.
 In each case, they are used in accordance with the portfolio's risk profile and investment objective.
 This Sub-Fund is intended for all types of investors, be they natural persons or legal entities, seeking to diversify their investment via international stocks.
-Given the exposure of the Sub-Fund to the equity market, the recommended investment period is over 5 years. lauraten The attention of shareholders resident in France for tax purposes is drawn to the fact that the Sub-fund is Investor eligible for the French equity savings plan (Plan d'épargne en actions; or PEA), meaning that a minimum of profile 75% of the portfolio is permanently invested in securities or rights eligible for the PEA.
+Given the exposure of the Sub-Fund to the equity market, the recommended investment period is over 5 years.
+Investor The attention of shareholders resident in France for tax purposes is drawn to the fact that the Sub-fund is profile eligible for the French equity savings plan (Plan d'épargne en actions; or PEA), meaning that a minimum of prome 75% of the portfolio is permanently invested in securities or rights eligible for the PEA.
 Units of this Sub-Fund have not been registered in accordance with the US Securities Act of 1933.
 They may therefore not be offered or sold, either directly or indirectly, on behalf of or for the benefit of a US person, as defined in "Regulation S".
-Historical The Sub-Fund past performance is available in the relevant KID(s). performance

-CHARACTERISTICS OF THE SHARES Class Currency ISIN Dividend policy Type of investors Minimum initial and subsequent subscription A EUR Acc EUR LU0099161993 Accumulation All None A CHF Acc Hdg CHF hedged LU0807688931 Accumulation All None A USD Acc Hdg USD hedged LU0807689079 Accumulation All None A EUR Ydis EUR LU0807689152 Distribution (annual) All None E EUR Acc EUR LU0294249692 Accumulation All None F EUR Acc EUR LU0992628858 Accumulation Authorised investors None F EUR Ydis EUR LU2139905785 Distribution (annual) Authorised investors None F CHF Acc Hdg CHF hedged LU0992628932 Accumulation Authorised investors None FW EUR Acc EUR LU1623761951 Accumulation Authorised investors None FW GBP Acc GBP LU2206982626 Accumulation Authorised investors None FW USD Acc Hdg USD hedged LU2212178615 Accumulation Authorised investors None I EUR Acc EUR LU2420652633 Accumulation Authorised Institutional investors EUR 10,000,000 (initial subscription only) IW EUR Acc EUR LU2420652807 Accumulation Authorised Institutional investors EUR 10,000,000 (initial subscription only) X2 CAD Ydis Hdg CAD Distribution (annual) Authorised investors None X2 CAD Acc Hdg CAD Accumulation Authorised investors CAD 5,000,000 (initial subscription only)
+CHARACTERISTICS OF THE SHARES Class Currency ISIN Dividend policy Type of investors Minimum initial and subsequent subscription A EUR Acc EUR LU0099161993 Accumulation All None A CHF Acc Hdg CHF hedged LU0807688931 Accumulation All None A USD Acc Hdg USD hedged LU0807689079 Accumulation All None A EUR Ydis EUR LU0807689152 Distribution (annual) All None E EUR Acc EUR LU0294249692 Accumulation All None F EUR Acc EUR LU0992628858 Accumulation Authorised investors None F EUR Ydis EUR LU2139905785 Distribution (annual) Authorised investors None FW EUR Acc EUR LU1623761951 Accumulation Authorised investors None FW GBP Acc GBP LU2206982626 Accumulation Authorised investors None FW USD Acc Hdg USD hedged LU2212178615 Accumulation Authorised investors None I EUR Acc EUR LU2420652633 Accumulation Authorised Institutional investors EUR 10,000,000 (initial subscription only) IW EUR Acc EUR LU2420652807 Accumulation Authorised Institutional investors EUR 10,000,000 (initial subscription only) X2 CAD Ydis Hdg CAD LU2772084070 Distribution (annual) Authorised investors None X2 CAD Acc Hdg CAD Accumulation Authorised investors CAD 5,000,000 (initial subscription only)

-This share has not been launched at the date of publication of the prospectus.
+^{} This share has not been launched at the date of publication of the prospectus.
 The shares are launched at the management company's discretion.